munkim/monoid/README.md

 # 🔗 Important Links

 - [Landing Page](monoid.so)
-- [Roadmap]: See the new and exciting features coming soon.
+- [Roadmap](https://github.com/orgs/monoidspace/projects/2/views/1): See the new and exciting features coming soon.

 # ✍ Contributing